Tila Tequila Is Pregnant With Baby No. 2

 "Now Isabella will finally get to be a big sister!" she wrote.
 "She is so, so excited and kisses my belly every day talking to her baby sibling!
 It is the sweetest thing ever!"

-She then said she "feels God's love me grow more and more everyday" and that she loves how "He has just shamed all of my enemies before the whole world."
+She then said she "feels God's love for me grow more and more every day" and that she loves how "He has just shamed all of my enemies before the whole world."

 "I found it so funny when the haters were calling my lazy when I was in bed rest because they didn't know I was pregnant!!" she wrote. " HAHAHAHAHA!!!!!
 Praise God for His righteousness!!!"